ymomfe/NoiTech/README.md

 # NoiTech
 A Mindustry mod based around refinery, recycling and filtering.
--
+_
 This mod adds / changes (this information might be outdated):

-	· New ores: Bauxite, Iron, Aluminum, Hlite and Sulfur
+	· New ores: Bauxite, Iron, Aluminum, Halite and Sulfur

 	· New materias and alloys: Dense alloy, Insulattor Alloy Sludge and Stone